 Claremont Offers Cyclists Ideal Conditions

-Families and avid cyclists alike should plan a weekend in Claremont to enjoy dozens of bicycle-friendly and scenic routes with varying degree of challenges, the city’s unique European-like village atmosphere, and a broad range of hotels, restaurants, spas and nightlife.
+Families who love bicycling and avid road cyclists alike should plan a weekend in Claremont to enjoy dozens of bicycle-friendly and scenic routes with varying degree of challenges, the city’s unique village atmosphere, and a wide range of hotels, restaurants, spas and nightlife.

 Claremont’s ever-growing bicyclist population has created many clubs willing to offer tips.
 Ranging from college groups to baby boomers, these groups regularly announce events, trips and other useful information.
 Local bicycle shops include Jax Bicycle Center near the Claremont Depot.

 Getting to Claremont is easy.
-Metrolink’s bicycle-friendly San Bernardino line stops in Claremont, giving weekend riders a short train ride from Union Station in downtown Los Angeles or other neighboring cities.
-Claremont’s historic train depot is located in the heart of the Claremont Village, a short bicycle ride away from the Claremont Colleges and shopping along Historic Route 66 California.
-Bikestation Claremont provides bike storage facilities at the depot to members.
+Metrolink’s bicycle-friendly San Bernardino line stops in Claremont, a short train ride from Union Station in downtown Los Angeles or other neighboring cities.
+Claremont’s historic train depot is located in the heart of the Claremont Village, a quick ride away from the Claremont Colleges and shopping along Historic Route 66 California.

-Located just 30 miles east of downtown Los Angeles, the City of Claremont prides itself on being a showcase community in Southern California.
-Its tree-lined streets, Village shopping districts, five distinctive hotels and spas, and stately college campuses have made it a destination for tourists and locals alike.
-More information about dining and staying in Claremont can be found at http://www.discoverclaremont.com and http://www.thevillageclaremont.com/.
+Located just 30 miles east of downtown Los Angeles, the City of Claremont prides itself on being a Southern California showcase community.
+Its tree-lined streets, Village shopping district, five distinctive hotels, and stately college campuses have made it a destination for tourists and locals alike.
+More information about dining and staying in Claremont can be found at http://www.discoverclaremont.com.